pippim/pippim.github.io/tcm.md

 <div id="tcm_search_stats"></div>

-The Search Storage Statistics will list the objects that are kept in Session Storage in order to save webpage load times.
+The Session Storage Statistics will list the objects that are kept in Session Storage in order to save webpage load times.
 Once every 24 hours, Session Storage objects are refreshed from the internet.
 When a refresh occurs,